GLAA Employee Login

 The hand car wash sector has consistently been identified as an industry where workers are at risk of exploitation ranging from poor working conditions to modern day slavery.
 Legitimate businesses are often undercut by those breaking the law, creating an unfair competitive landscape.

-Read more about the RCWS and how to become accredited here.
-Also check out the podcast series developed by the GLAA and RCWS as part of this pilot project.
+Check out the podcast series developed by the GLAA and RCWS as part of this pilot project.

 *RCWS Accreditation requires the operator to meet and abide by the Code of Practice in full: